Drew Caldwell

 Drew Caldwell (born April 10, 1960) is a politician in Manitoba, Canada.
-He was a member of the Legislative Assembly of Manitoba from 1999 until 2016, a cabinet minister in the government of Greg Selinger, and served in the cabinet of Gary Doer.
+He was a member of the Legislative Assembly of Manitoba for the constituency of Brandon East from 1999 until 2016, serving as a Cabinet Minister in the governments of Gary Doer and Greg Selinger.
 Caldwell is a member of the New Democratic Party.

 Early life and career

-Caldwell was born in Brandon, Manitoba.
-He holds a Bachelor of Arts degree from Brandon University (1982) and a Bachelor of Education degree from Queen's University in Kingston (1983), and has taken graduate studies in history at McGill University.
-He returned to Brandon as an adult, worked as a substitute teacher, and was active with community organizations such as the Brandon Folk Music and Art Festival, the Brandon Poverty Forum and the Art Gallery of Southwestern Manitoba.
+Caldwell was born and raised in Brandon, Manitoba.
+He holds a Bachelor of Arts degree from Brandon University (1982), a Bachelor of Education degree from Queen's University in Kingston (1983), and undertook graduate studies in history at McGill University in Montreal.
+He returned to Brandon permanently on the passing of his father in 1989, working as a supply teacher and managing the Brandon Career Symposium.
+He was active with community organizations such as the Park Community Centre and was a founding director of the Brandon Folk Music and Art Festival and the Art Gallery of Southwestern Manitoba.

 Caldwell was a member of the Brandon City Council from 1992 to 1999, representing the Rosser Ward (Ward Two).
-He was a founding director of the Brandon Regional Health Authority, and an Executive Member of the Union of Manitoba Municipalities, the Manitoba Association of Urban Municipalities and the Association of Manitoba Municipalities between 1997 and 1999.
-He opposed tax increases while on council, and supported owners of single-family homes in calling for parts of the city to be re-zoned from high-density residential to low-density residential.
-In 1998, he led a movement to establish a $50,000 reserve fund for social development.
+He was a founding director of the Brandon Regional Health Authority, and - on the provincial stage - an Executive Member of the Union of Manitoba Municipalities, the Manitoba Association of Urban Municipalities and the Association of Manitoba Municipalities between 1997 and 1999.
+He opposed residential property tax increases while on city council, and supported owners of single-family homes in calling for parts of the city to be re-zoned from high-density residential to low-density residential.
+In 1998, he chaired the Brandon Poverty Forum which led to the establishment of the Brandon Social Planning Council and a $50,000 civic reserve fund for social development.

+Active in the Manitoba NDP since his teens, Caldwell was President of the party when the writ was dropped for the 1999 General Election.

 Member of the Legislative Assembly

 When longtime Brandon East MLA Len Evans announced his retirement in 1999, Caldwell defeated Ross Martin and Susan Ferron to win the riding's NDP nomination.
-He was returned without difficulty in the general election that followed, as the NDP won a provincial majority government under Gary Doer.
+He was elected without difficulty in the general election that followed, as the NDP won a provincial majority government under Gary Doer.

 Minister of Education and Training

-Caldwell was widely respected for his administrative skills, and there was little surprise when he was appointed to cabinet as Minister of Education and Training on October 5, 1999.
+Caldwell was respected for his political/administrative skills, and there was little surprise when he was appointed to cabinet as Minister of Education and Training on October 5, 1999.
 The position gave him oversight of the province's public schools and post-secondary institutions.
 His position was renamed as Minister of Education, Training and Youth in 2001, and his responsibilities for post-secondary institutions were transferred to Diane McGifford, the Minister of Advanced Education and Training.